-At Kids Club, we are dedicated to positively shaping a child’s future in the classroom.
-We encourage our children to play and experiment with sand and water because of the above mentioned psychological and emotional benefits, as well as the acceleration of cognitive development.
+Here at Kids Club, we are dedicated to positively shaping a child’s future in the classroom.
+We encourage our children to experiment with their senses to achieve the above mentioned psychological and emotional benefits, as well as the acceleration of cognitive development.

-To learn more about the surprising benefits of sand and water play for toddlers, keep reading.
+To learn more about the surprising benefits of sand and water play in the early years, keep reading.

 It is important in the early years of a child’s development that they develop and exercise their fine motor skills.
 Part of fine motor development is when children learn how to hold objects in their hands (i.e. a pen or a spoon).

-Sand and water play offers children many opportunities to use and develop their fine motor skills.
-For example gripping the handles of the spade, scooping and pouring the sand and water with their hands.
+Sand play activities offer children many opportunities to use and develop their fine motor skills.
+For example gripping the handles of the spade, scooping and pouring sand and water with their hands.
 Using tools like mini-shovels, rakes, buckets and more not only supports their fine motor skills but also helps to develop their hand-eye coordination.
 Forming these skills at an early age can help with feeding oneself, tying one’s shoes, zipping up jackets and holding a pen at school.

 Sensory activities like sand and water play are one of the most exciting types of play for little ones.
-Not only is exciting for children, but this type of play lends itself to countless teachable moments, especially in mathematical and scientific thinking.
+Children’s sand play also lends itself to countless teachable moments, especially in mathematical and scientific thinking.

 For example, we can introduce the use of measuring cups and weights when playing with sand and water, opening children’s minds to the mathematical concepts of measurement, weight, volumes and more.
 As well as scientific concepts, such as when dry sand is mixed with water it becomes wet, and then able to be made into different shapes and structures.
 The children and educators can extend this learning to a wider range of science and maths concepts such as hot and cold water, colour water, density when adding other types of liquids, sinking and floating, etc.